-- 101. The legal name, address, date and place of birth, nationality and official personal identification number of the individual must be verified. - 102.
-In order to verify the legal name, date and place of birth, nationality and official personal identification number of the individual, the following documents are considered to be the best possible, in descending order of acceptability: - current passport (providing photographic evidence of identity); - current national identity card (providing photographic evidence of identity); - armed forces identity card.
+- 101. The legal name, address, date and place of birth and nationality of the individual must be verified. - 102.
+In order to verify the legal name, date and place of birth and nationality of the individual, the following documents are considered to be the best possible, in descending order of acceptability: - current passport (providing photographic evidence of identity); - current national identity card (providing photographic evidence of identity); - armed forces identity card.